This post may contain affiliate links that grant me a small commission at no extra cost to you.

 Have you ever heard of the pink pilates princess aesthetic?
 I actually put it to the test!

 A couple of months ago I was getting the pilates bug like a lot of other people.
 Lori Harvey had just shown up to that one red carpet in a midriff-baring top and commented that pilates was responsible for her rock-hard abs.
 I still want to know just how much pilates memberships spiked because of her!

 But there was also an aesthetic that was gaining steam at the time: The pink pilates princess aesthetic!
 Characterized by yoga pants in different shades of pink and a focus on wellness, I was ready to hop on the bandwagon.

-Fast forward to present day and I have taken 85 pilates classes!
+Fast forward to present day and I have taken over 100 pilates classes!
 Whether you are thinking of starting pilates or want to know more about the pink pilates princess aesthetic, keep reading!